gravitational/teleport/docs/3.1/user-manual.md

 # Have this alias configured, perhaps via ~/.bashrc
 $ alias ssh=/usr/local/bin/tsh

-# Login into a cluster and retreive your SSH certificate:
+# Login into a cluster and retrieve your SSH certificate:
 $ tsh --proxy=proxy.example.com login

 # These commands execute `tsh ssh` under the hood: